merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 <details><summary>Spock Results</summary>
 <p>

-Spock is an experimental system at OLCF.
+Spock is an experimental system at OLC that is composed of multi-GPU nodes with four AMD MI100 GPUs each.
+It has Slingshot 10 and runs OpenMPI+UCX by default.

 ![Spock Measurement](https://github.com/merthidayetoglu/Bisection_Bandwidth_Tester/blob/main/results/spock_measurement.png)